The Safest Circumcision

 Israel is basically in complete lockdown.
 We are only meant to leave our houses if we absolutely need to.
 Other than restocking our supplies, I’ve only left our home twice in the last week: once to officiate a wedding and once to perform a Brit Milah.
 Whenever I mention this to people the first question is, ‘should you even be performing a Brit Milah under these conditions?’
 The answer is yes, but some necessary precautions need be taken.
 Here is a list of things that must be done to protect your newborn.
 Keep in mind, the medical community is learning more and more about this virus each and every day, so this list is subject to change.

 Guests- There is no requirement for a minyan when it comes to a Bris.
-It is advisable to keep the numbers to the bare minimum and certainly not exceeding ten people total, including the mohel and baby.
+It is advisable to keep the numbers to the bare minimum and certainly not exceeding 19 people total, including the mohel and baby.
 Ideally, the event should be done at the family’s home with only the parents, baby and mohel physically present.
 All other family and friends can be present virtually on Zoom, or other similar platforms.

-Tool Sterilization- if one is using disposable tools, they must be thrown away between each usage.
+Tool Sterilization- If one is using disposable tools, they must be thrown away between each usage.
 For reusable tools (which are the norm), they must be sterilized in an autoclave in between each usage.
 An autoclave removes 100% of all germs.
 This sterilization practice is required under normal conditions, so all the more so for our present state in battling the virus.

-Handwashing- the mohel must wash his hands with medical-grade soap for 3 minutes before setting up his tools.
+Handwashing- The mohel must wash his hands with medical-grade soap for 3 minutes before setting up his tools.
 And once the hand washing is complete he must refrain from touching anyone or anything with his bare hands.

-Metzitzah- under normal circumstances I advocate that Metzitzah with a sterile tube (either disposable or a glass tube that’s been sterilized in an autoclave with gauze inside).
+Metzitzah- Under normal circumstances I advocate that Metzitzah with a sterile tube (either disposable or a glass tube that’s been sterilized in an autoclave with gauze inside).
 It should NEVER be done with direct oral contact.
 Whenever a mohel is even a little under the weather, he should not even use a tube for Metzitzah.
 It is well documented that the mouth of a healthy person is always dirty and can never be fully cleaned.
 The moment there are additional germs present, Metzitzah should be done as the Hatam Sofer and Rav Ovadia Yosef ruled permissible, by hand with sterile gauze.